juniorsundar/neorg-extras/README.md

 priority: A/B/C ...
 @end
 ```

-~~Fair warning, this verbose property tag will not conceal, so you are going to
-have this chunk in your view.
-You should decide if you can live with that.
-Because if you can, only then can you access the Day View (TM).~~

 There is tree-sitter folding for the `ranged_verbatim_tag` labeled `data`.
 So it no longer will take up your visual space.